-Number of participants: Up to Five (5) Students
+Number of participants: Up to Four (4) Students

-Eligible participants: Must be 18 yrs old at the start of the program AND has recently graduated or is continuing college in the Fall
+Eligible participants: Must be 18 yrs old at the start of the program AND has recently graduated or will be continuing college in the Fall

-- Eleven-week summer internship at the Center with personalized intern work-plan and mentoring by an experienced supervisor.
+- Eleven-week summer internship at the Center with a personalized intern work plan and mentoring by an experienced supervisor.

 - Career development workshops by trained professionals.